-On July 14, 1966, an inebriated Richard Speck stumbled into the townhouse at 2319 East 100th Street in Chicago, Illinois, and took the lives of eight nursing students.
+On the hot summer night of July 13-14, 1966, an inebriated Richard Speck broke into a townhouse at 2319 East 100th Street in Chicago, Illinois, and systematically murdered eight nursing students.

 After entering the house, Speck woke up the women who were fast asleep and ordered them into a bedroom—asking for whatever cash they had and claiming that he wasn’t going to kill them.
 But when two women from the neighboring boarding house entered number 2319 while Speck was torturing Pamela Wilkening … all hell broke loose.